edgarfinn/Learning-Python/Numbers.md

 ```

 #### Rounding: Python 2 vs Python 3.
-- Python 2 will always round floats that sit on the exact half-way (ie `n.5`) to the nearest zero, for example
+- Python 2 will always round floats that sit on the exact half-way (ie `n.5`) to the nearest zero, (see example below)

 - Python 3 however, has been updated to reduce rounding bias by always rounding to the nearest EVEN NUMBER.